SERI-CS/pre-coding-analysis/README.md

 This repository contains supplementary materials for the following conference paper:

 [Anonymous authors]\
-**Procrastination vs. Active Delay: How Students Prepare Delay when they start coding but Benefits Assignment Grades**\
+**Procrastination vs. Active Delay: How Students Prepare to Code in Introductory Programming**\
 Submitted to ACM SIGCSE 2024 conference.

 # Pre coding analysis